fzi-forschungszentrum-informatik/robot_folders/docs/configuration.rst

     All first level subdirectories in an environment that match one of these names will be treated as colcon workspaces.
 If you name yor colcon workspaces differently, please specify this name here.

+``no_backup_dir``
+    Location where build and install steps should be performed if they should be outside of the checkout tree.
+If that folder exists, users will be prompted whether to build inside the ``no_backup_dir`` when creating a new environment.